Matiastomas/todo-list-app-client/README.md

 # **About**

-An android to do list app that was done as part of my mobile application development course at uni
+An android to do list app that was done as part of my mobile application development course at university The android app  serve as client that send and receive  data to/from a php backend, meaning all the tasks created by the user are saved, deleted on the server-side running a php code...

 # **Home Screen**